Yes, It’s Already Time to Get Your Online Store Ready for the Holiday Shopping Season

 Whatever gift wrap option you go with, remember to promote it along with your Black Friday deals.
 Show shoppers what their gifts will look like when they’re delivered and show them that you’re ready to help save them time.

-Find Faster Deliver Options
+Find Faster Delivery Options

 In 2017, Amazon raked in 40% of all US e-commerce revenue, according to Forbes.
 One reason?
 Fast delivery, including same-day service in many cities.